-Sunday Morning Jetpack is a segment that highlights any kind of media that will provide you with some much needed good energy.
+Sunday Morning Jetpack is a segment that highlights any media that will provide you with much-needed good energy.
 You can find spirituality in the music, movies, podcasts, and other media you see every day.
-This article expands the Sunday Morning Jetpack video titled “It's Okay to Be Different.”

 In her song, “come out and play,” Billie Eilish expresses the desire for the listener to not hide who they are.

 As we’ll see in this Bible study, God feels the same way, and wants us to embrace all of who we are.

 To “come out and play” in this song means to show who we are and use the unique parts of ourselves to encourage others.
 This is something God wants for us.
 Even though it’s scary to show everything we’ve kept inside, it’s worth it to embrace the parts of ourselves that are different.